noklesta/SublimeQuickFileCreator/README.md

 same location.
 Select a directory, input the new name in the input panel at the bottom of the window, and you're done!

+The Quick panel lists all the directories in the including any project folders added using sublime text project menu.

+The File/ Folder Input panel accepts recurive folder or file creation.
+If the parent path does not exist then the path will be created.

 ## Installation

 ### Package Control